 Engage all your senses and experience true bliss with Virago Journeys on our next cruise to the Caribbean.
 Cruises offer a delightful way to travel, and cruise ships are a mainstay at many Caribbean ports, like the one in Cozumel, which was first constructed in 1996.
 The cruise terminal lies on the eastern side of the island, about 12 miles from Playa del Carmen, which boasts an hourly ferry to and from the island.

 Cozumel has three piers and Carnival cruise ships dock on the Puerta Maya pier.
-The ideal time to visit the Caribbean is February through June with its ideal temps (72-84 degrees F average for March) and loads of sunshiny days.
-For myself I like February and March, a chance to escape the winter and rain of the mountains of Western North Carolina.
-And with our annual WTZQ Caribbean Cruise departing Hendersonville, North Carolina, in March 2020 on the Carnival Legend, I thought I’d give you wonderful ways to create bliss in Cozumel, which is our first Caribbean port of call on March 3, 2020.
+November is a great time to visit for smaller crowds and more peaceful travel experiences compared to the peak tourist season, which typically runs from December through April.
+We'll enjoy a more relaxed atmosphere with ideal temps (72-84 degrees F average) and loads of sunshiny days.
+For myself, as the year winds down and the days get shorter, I'm looking for ways to extend summer a little longer.
+And with our debut Family and Friends Giving departing Houston, Texas, in November 2024 on the Carnival Jubilee, I thought I’d give you wonderful ways to create bliss in Cozumel, which is our first Caribbean port of call on November 25, 2024.

 Cozumel is Mexico’s largest island, believed to have been settled by the Maya people in the first millennium.
 Now Cozumel has been rated #3 of the Best Cruise Ports in the world so I shall expect it to be hopping.
 Shore excursions book up fast, so it’s best to have a plan and book those excursions early to guarantee a seat.
 Don’t hesitate to talk to me about Carnival’s Shore Excursions.
 I do often consider it best to go with a cruise excursion while on a cruise.
 Yes, it can be a few dollars more, but it’s a fair price to pay for peace of mind - any excursion booked through me or Carnival is guaranteed that the ship does not leave port without you!